History of Elizabeth II in Timeline

 In October 2006, Elizabeth II missed the opening of the new Emirates Stadium due to a strained back muscle.

-Polls in Britain in 2006 revealed strong support for the monarchy.
+In 2006, polls in Britain revealed strong support for the monarchy.

-In May 2007, The Daily Telegraph reported that Elizabeth II was "exasperated and frustrated" by Tony Blair's policies, particularly concerning the British Armed Forces' involvement in Iraq and Afghanistan.
+In May 2007, The Daily Telegraph reported that Elizabeth II was "exasperated and frustrated" by Tony Blair's policies, particularly regarding the British Armed Forces in Iraq and Afghanistan.

 November 2007: Diamond Wedding Anniversary